Elon Musk’s one page resume

 With a variety of projects ranging from solar technology, to automotives, to space travel, the idea that you could condense Elon’s diverse career into a single, short page seems absurd.

 Our free-to-use resume builder can make you a resume in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.

 However, we at Resume Genius love a good challenge.

 To demonstrate that anyone (seriously, anyone) can maintain a resume length of one page, we crafted a custom resume for Elon Musk.
-In a single page, we summarize Elon’s key career achievements from the past 20 years, his notable skills, and his most impressive awards.
+In a single page, we summarize Elon’s key career achievements from the past 20 years, the notable skills on his resume, and his most impressive awards.

 Without further delay, here’s Elon Musk’s one page resume (and a link to download an editable template version):

 Successful entrepreneur with 20+ years founding and steering highly profitable companies.
 Seeking to leverage my passion for innovation to tackle climate change and ensure human progress through sustainable manufacturing and space exploration initiatives.

 • Secured a $48 million contract from the Las Vegas Convention and Visitors Authority to construct an underground loop system.